Ailurus1/compression-experiments/README.md

 > **Note**:
 > - BNB - Bits-And-Bytes, means LLM.Int8() dynamic quantization.
 > - GPTQ and SmoothQuant are static quantization, so probably these models have lower latency, however only W8A8 quantization performs matmul in full int8 precision and perhaps the fastest one in compute-intensive case.

+For finetuning we have selected BNB-INT8 model.
+It was tuned on 1000 random samples from auxiliary_train split in MMLU benchmark (it's not used for validation).

+### Result
+**Qwen3-8B-BNB-INT8-Finetuned**
+Score: 0,7617

+It's the quality of the full model achieved for INT8 model.
+Other quantized models were not finetuned because of the lack of time.

+## Models
+- QWEN3-8B model: Qwen/Qwen3-8B
+- QWEN3-8B-BNB-INT8: cofofprom/QWEN3-8B-BnB-8bit
+- QWEN3-8B-BNB-INT4: cofofprom/QWEN3-8B-BnB-4bit
+- QWEN3-8B-GPTQ-W8A8: Ailurus/Qwen3-8B-GPTQ-W4A16
+- QWEN3-8B-GPTQ-W4A16: Ailurus/Qwen3-8B-GPTQ-W4A16
+- Qwen3-8B-SmoothQuant-GPTQ-W4A16: Ailurus/Qwen3-8B-SmoothQuant-GPTQ-W4A16
+- QWEN3-8B-BNB-INT8-finetuned: cofofprom/QWEN3-8B-BnB-8bit-finetune